Chairman: J Clark Armitage

 ■ The firm’s attorneys help clients seeking private letter rulings, competent authority relief, and other advice from the IRS.

 ■ The firm keeps clients up to date on legislative developments and IRS guidance, and guides them through interactions with the IRS.
 The group has analyzed the often corporation-driven 2017 tax reform laws to apply international new rules such as GILTI, FIDI, and the repatriation (Section 965) tax to high-net-worth individuals.

 ■ The firm’s attorneys also serve as expert witnesses in various high-profile tax matters.

-■ The group draws upon the considerable know-how of the firm’s exempt organizations group, including Douglas N Varley, William D Fournier, Sharon P Want, and Meghan R Biss (former technical advisor to the IRS Director of Exempt Organizations from 2015 to 2018) to help clients with philanthropic planning, establishing private foundations, and advising clients on contribution limits.
+■ The group draws upon the considerable know-how of the firm’s exempt organizations group, including Douglas N. Varley, William D. Fournier, Sharon P. Want, Meghan R. Biss (former technical advisor to the IRS Director of Exempt Organizations from 2015 to 2018) and associate Amanda Reed to help clients with philanthropic planning, establishing private foundations, and advising clients on contribution limits.

-■ In estate and gift tax controversy cases, as well as criminal investigations of wealthy individuals, the group collaborates with Charles M Ruchelman, Christopher S Rizek, Scott D Michel, Mark E Matthews, Niles A Elber, and Zhanna A Ziering – members of the firm’s tax controversy group – to bring both substantive and procedural experience to the case.
+■ In estate and gift tax controversy cases, as well as criminal investigations of wealthy individuals, the group collaborates with Charles M. Ruchelman, Christopher S. Rizek, Scott D. Michel, Mark E. Matthews, Niles A. Elber, Mark D. Allison, and Zhanna A. Ziering – members of the firm’s tax controversy group – to bring both substantive and procedural experience to the case.

 Contact: Beth Shapiro Kaufman